Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First: Indexing, Storage, and Transactions

 When transforming or updating data, agents typically explore multiple ``what-if'' hypotheses, i.e., branches.
 For example, at Neon~\cite{neon}, we observed that agents created 20$\times$ more branches, and performed 50$\times$ more rollbacks, relative to humans.
 Traditional transactional guarantees instead operate within a linear thread of execution.
 Here, with agentic speculation, we instead want multi-world isolation, where each branch must be logically isolated, but may physically overlap.

-\topic{Branch Isolation.} Existing models of branching consistency, developed in the weak consistency era, e.g., in Bayou, Dynamo, or Tardis~\cite{bayou,dynamo,tardis}, can offer inspiration.
+\topic{Branch Isolation.} Existing models of branching consistency, developed in the weak consistency era, e.g., in Bayou, Dynamo, or Tardis~\cite{bayou,dynamo,tardis}, as well as versioned databases~\cite{huang2017orpheusdb} can offer inspiration.
 However, agentic speculation goes further: multiple agents may create forks that must eventually reconcile---not just with the mainline, but with each other.
 This requires new models of multi-agent, multi-version isolation.
 Most branches will be similar---e.g., same schema, 90\% identical data---but isolation requires that their effects remain logically separate.

-\topic{Efficient forking and rollbacks.} Naively duplicating entire databases per branch is prohibitively expensive and inefficient, making support for efficient forking crucial.
-Industrial systems like Neon~\cite{neon}, Aurora~\cite{aurora} and academic systems like Tardis~\cite{tardis} adopt copy-on-write approaches to lazily clone state.
-However, these are still far from what is needed for massive speculation.
+\topic{Efficient forking and rollbacks.} Naively duplicating entire data\-bases per branch is prohibitively expensive and inefficient, making support for efficient forking crucial.
+Industrial systems like Neon~\cite{neon}, Aurora~\cite{aurora}, and Bauplan~\cite{tagliabue2025safe} and academic systems like Tardis~\cite{tardis} adopt copy-on-write approaches to lazily clone state.
+However, these are still far from what is needed for agentic speculation at a massive scale.
 We need new concurrency mechanisms that exploit similarity across branches and preserve logical isolation (no cross-contamination), to enable massive parallel forking.
 This is analogous to MVCC on steroids: forking possibly thousands of near-identical snapshots and rolling back all but one.
 Unlike traditional data systems, where rollbacks are rare, we require ultra-fast rollbacks (i.e., fast aborts for failed branches).

 \if 0 \souj{Think this is already discussed too!} \textbf{Open Questions \\& Research Challenges.} \begin{itemize}[leftmargin=*] \item What is the right abstraction for multi-query interaction across branches? \item How can we reconcile speculative execution across agents in a shared data environment? \item How do we design recovery mechanisms for frequent rollbacks and forks? \item What metadata can be surfaced to agents without violating privacy or bloating the system? \end{itemize}